 Deduction limit on hybrid financial instruments

 In a commitment to implement the hybrid mismatch rules recommended by the OECD (BEPS Action 2), a new rule shall limit expense deductions for hybrid mismatch arrangements.
 Hybrid financial instruments include financial instruments that have debt or equity positions at the same time but are treated as a debt in one country but treated as an equity in the other country (e.g. participating bonds).
 In principle, expense deduction will be denied for the amount of payment that is not taxed in a counterpart jurisdiction.
-This rule will apply for the fiscal year beginning on or after 1 January 2018.

 Under the provision of the CITL, the tax authorities may recalculate the corporation’s taxable income when CIT is unreasonably reduced due to transactions with related parties.
 Generally, if the discrepancy between the transaction price and fair market value exceeds 5% of the fair market value or KRW 300 million, the transaction will be subject to this provision.